langurmonkey/gaiasky/README.md

 ##  5. Documentation and help

-The most up-to-date documentation of Gaia Sky is always hosted at [gaia.ari.uni-heidelberg.de/gaiasky/docs](https://gaia.ari.uni-heidelberg.de/gaiasky/docs).
+The most up-to-date user manual is always hosted at [docs.gaiasky.space](http://docs.gaiasky.space).
 The documentation source repository is hosted [here](https://codeberg.org/gaiasky/gaiasky-docs).

+An AI-generated technical wiki, documenting the whole codebase structured in components, can be found in [DeepWiki/langurmonkey/gaiasky](https://deepwiki.com/langurmonkey/gaiasky).
+I have reviewed it and as far as I can tell it is very accurate and correct.

 ##  6. Copyright and licensing information